oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/dwh-analytics-for-lob/files/dwh-analytics-for-lob-wad.md

 -   A Company Making Everything will create a cutoff plan for Go Live.
 -   A Company Making Everything will ensure the appropriate product training has been obtained to maintain and support the implementation
 -   A Company Making Everything's business team will be available for the Testing phase, which will be completed within the agreed testing window.
--   A Company Making Everything will provide project management for the project and will manage any third party suppliers or vendors.
+-   A Company Making Everything will provide project management for the project and will manage any third-party suppliers or vendors.

 ### Resource Naming Convention